llpeterson/scaling/global.md

 </figure>

-Routing within a single area is exactly as described in the previous Chapter.
+Routing within a single area is exactly as described in the previous chapter.
 All the routers in the area send link-state advertisements to each other and thus develop a complete, consistent map of the area.
 However, the link-state advertisements of routers that are not area border routers do not leave the area in which they originated.
 This has